Delta flight canceled after passengers suffer heat illnesses amid triple-digit temps in Las Vegas

 “Medical teams responded to a call aboard an aircraft yesterday afternoon,” according to a statement from Reid International Airport late Tuesday afternoon.
 The statement directed further questions to Delta.

-Planes do have air conditioning, a former pilot and acting administrator for the FAA Billy Nolen told The New York Times.
+Planes do have air conditioning, Billy Nolen, former acting FAA administrator, told The New York Times.
 In most cases, there is a cooling system that works when the engines are on and an auxiliary unit that supplies cool air when the plane is on the tarmac.

 But, planes can get hot, like when it is switching between cooling systems, Nolen notes.
 A plane sitting in warm weather will also, inevitably, get warm, just as your car does when it sits in the sun.